0xadada/0xadada.github.io/_posts/2017-10-09-one-year-with-ember.md

 title: "One Year with Ember"
 displayTitle: "One Year with Ember"
 date: 2017-10-09 20:26:00
-excerpt: "Thoughts on Ember.js after a year of use."
+excerpt: "Thoughts on Ember after a year of use."
-metaDescription: "Thoughts on Ember.js after a year of use."
+metaDescription: "Thoughts on Ember after a year of use."
 metaKeywords: javascript, frameworks, web development, software development, progressive web apps,
 metaOgType: "article"
 author: Ron.
 A